IceMasterT/codeGPTAutoKnowledge/README.md

 1.Unzip or Clone into Directory of your choice.

-2.Create Directory in the Root Directory of the Application.
+2.Create Directory in the Root Directory of the Application called PDF_DIRECTORY *(this is where you stick all your PDFs)* I did make a change to the code so you can specify any directory.
+So you don't need to make this.
+If you do when prompted for the PDF directory just put in `PDF_DIRECTORY`.
+Since it is in your root directory you don't need to add anything special.

 3.Create your Virtual Enviroment